 As always, the SCA’s primary goal is to ensure that NYC public school children have the facilities necessary to prepare them for the 21st century and beyond

 The SCA keeps moving forward, constantly innovating to ensure that we design and build schools that meet the current needs of our students and teachers.
 In all areas, our staff works to ensure the consistent high quality of work and that public dollars are spent wisely.
 And our performance keeps improving.
-Since September 2008, we opened 65 new schools providing more than 43,000 seats.
-At the same time, over 1,000 capital improvement program projects were completed across the city.
+And our performance keeps improving.
+In FY14 we added 9,356 seats in 19 projects.
+At the same time, hundreds of Capital Improvement Program projects were completed across the city.